digomes87/bike/README.md

 ## Usage example

-Like any back end programmer, my layouts have never been very beautiful, I have decided to change that, and since then I look for references, courses, and apply a little of that every day.
+Like many back end programmers, my layouts have never been very beautiful.
+I decided to change that, and looked for design references and courses, then apply a little of that knowledge every day.
 Here is one of the results I liked the most.

 ## Development setup
-  Here in just a html css and javascript, you can use this, but for apply in a CMS you will need a web designer or developer for apply.
+  This is a front-end design made using HTML, CSS, and JavaScript.
+To apply with a CMS, you will need a web designer or developer to integrate it with a back-end.